Agriculture in Kazakhstan: Investments

 In 2014 the volume of investments in Kazakhstan's agricultural sector exceeded 166 billion KZT, which is 17 percent more than in 2013.
 The aggregate profitability index of large and medium-sized companies operating in Kazakhstan's agricultural sector stood at 17.7 percent, while this index was equal to 4.5 percent in the same period of 2013.

 Investment in agriculture in 2015 increased 3.4 times, which totaled to 167 billion tenge.

 $1.1 billion was directed in Kazakhstan's agriculture in 2019, a 41% increase compared to 2018.
 Nearly 85 agricultural investment projects worth almost $271 million were commissioned in Kazakhstan in 2019.

 Partnerships

 On May 23, 2015, Food and Agriculture Organization of the United Nations (FAO) Director-General José Graziano da Silva and Kazakhstani Minister of Agriculture Assylzhan Mamytbekov signed an agreement establishing an FAO Partnership and Liaison Office in the country.
-The FAO's new partnership with Kazakhstan will bring FAO and the government together to support national development goals and priorities as well as assist other countries in the region.
+The FAO's partnership with Kazakhstan was said to bring FAO and the government together to support national development goals and priorities as well as assist other countries in the region.

 In 2020, the World Bank Executive Board approved a $500 million loan to Kazakhstan to develop farming as part of the Sustainable Livestock Development Program.
 The Program promotes sustainable, inclusive and competitive beef production in the country.